Spagettileg/resume/README.md

 * To understand any conferences / meets ups attended and groups / professional societies the developer belongs too
 * Access to the developers GitHub Repository to understand projects worked on with demonstrable evidence of languages used
 * User to download the developers latest cv in pdf format
+* Dark mode capability will help power saving and user accessibiity

 ### CSS Framework
 Bootstrap was the chosen framework for styling my project.
 I used the Bootstrap grid extensively to support responsiveness on mobile, tablet and desktop devices.